 The Relationships Australia Victoria (RAV) Training and Development Department delivers a range of specialist programs.

-The responses and feedback gathered in the survey have informed the development of resources to support dads and a professionals’ toolkit which are available on our new Support for Fathers website.
+These consultations have informed the development of fatherhood resources to support dads and a professionals’ toolkit for support services which are available on our Support for Fathers website.
 Read our media release for more information.

 LINCS is an educational workshop specifically designed for offenders who are subject to a Community Correction Order, and is funded through Corrections Victoria.
 RAV delivers four, one-day LINCS workshops each week across metropolitan Melbourne, with participants attending from all over Victoria.